backdrop-contrib/happy_new_year/README.md

-# Happy New Year
+# Happy New Year and Merry Christmas!

-A module with garland, lights, and snow decoration that creates a long lasting atmosphere of Christmas and New Years for you and the users of your website.
+A module with garland and snow decoration that creates longlasting atmosphere of New Year and Merry Christmas for you and the users of your website.

 ## Installation